Treatment Duration

 Infections and Bile Duct Complications: After the transplant, infections and complications related to the bile duct are common and require close monitoring and management.

-Organ Rejection: The risk of rejection is highest during the initial six months following a transplant.
+Organ Rejection: The risk of liver transplant rejection is highest during the initial six months following a transplant.
 After this period, the immune system is less likely to identify the new liver as foreign.
 Chronic rejection occurs in 2 out of 100 patients.

 Possible Liver Dysfunction: There is a risk that the transplanted liver may not function properly, which may necessitate further medical interventions or, in rare cases, re-transplantation.